Why ESG is important at Enet

 The responsible treatment of our internal and external stakeholders is inherent to our social values and our business operations.
 Enet has continuously striven to support businesses, communities and people by providing high quality fibre networks to enable realistic opportunities to work in a national and international arena.

-We believe Enet is at the forefront of how people can adopt whichever working lifestyle they choose which is why in 2021, in our effort to reduce our carbon footprint, we moved to a new flexible working model by allowing our people to work up to four days from home.
+We believe Enet is at the forefront of how people can adopt whichever working lifestyle they choose which is why in 2021, in our effort to reduce our carbon footprint, we moved to a new flexible working model by allowing our people to work up to three days from home.

 Since 2021 we have developed a partnership with the Irish Centre for Diversity to demonstrate our belief that supporting Equality, Diversity and Inclusion (EDI) fosters a healthy working environment for all our staff, both present and future.

 This forward thinking has helped ensure strong engagement with our broad employee base, whilst also appealing to potential employees, which will enable us to develop more expansive sustainable projects far into the future.

 Furthermore, Enet is very active in terms of Corporate Social Responsibility.
 We have made charitable contributions, both locally in our communities and further afield.
 In the past three years, we have partnered with the Hope Foundation and have raised over €135,000 to support key Hope projects in Kolkatta, India such as the Punorjibon Rehabilitation Home.

 These key social values are detailed in our suite of People Strategy policies, all of which are actively evolving in line with our business goals.